Funeral costs in the UK

 Some people opt for a direct cremation, where the deceased is taken straight to the crematorium with no family or friends present at the time.
 This approach is one way to reduce cremation costs, as there is no funeral service, embalming or viewing in a chapel of rest.
 You also won’t have to think about transportation costs, such as the hearse and limousine, which wouldn’t be required.
 As well as helping you to save money on funeral costs, a direct cremation is suitable for those who wish to avoid the emotionally difficult build-up to a traditional funeral, keep things simple, and put the emphasis on remembering the departed in their own way and their own time.
 It’s also the case that many direct cremation providers will give you the option to pay for time in the crematorium where a small family-led service can take place.

-Our own Over 50s Fixed Life Insurance is designed to pay a fixed cash sum to your loved ones that can be used to contribute towards your funeral costs, unpaid bills or even to enjoy as small a gift when you’re gone.
+Our Over 50s Fixed Life Insurance could allow you to leave a fixed cash sum to your loved ones that can be used to contribute towards your funeral costs, unpaid bills or even to enjoy as small a gift when you’re gone.